sachagavino/nmgc-2.0/docs/source/inputoutput.rst

 .. note::

-   This differs from older versions of NAUTILUS, which wrote one separate binary file per timestep (named ``abundances.000001.out``, ``abundances.000002.out``, etc.).
+   This differs from other versions of NAUTILUS, which write one separate binary file per timestep (named ``abundances.000001.out``, ``abundances.000002.out``, etc.).
 In NMGC, all timesteps are collected into a single ``abundances.out`` file.
+This change is meant to facililate data handling.

 Each timestep block consists of three sequential unformatted Fortran records, written in the following order: